edocrippaofficial/hl7translator/README.md

 # HL7 Translator

-A simple HTTP server to translate HL7 messages into custom
+A simple HTTP server to translate HL7 messages into custom JSON

 ## Docker Image